 A subsidiary of Pacific Gas and Electric (PG&E) Corporation, PG&E Electric Company was created in San Francisco, California in 1905 and has become one of the largest combined natural gas and electric energy companies in the United States.
 The company provides both electric service and natural gas to 16 million people throughout the northern and central parts of California.
 The PG&E Resources Offshore division of the company is focused on the exploration and production on oil rigs.

-Some examples of accidents that have occurred at PG&E Resources that have resulted in workers being harmed include the following:
+Some examples of PG&E accidents that have been reported include the following:

 - A worker at Pacific Gas and Electric received very serious burns and electric shock while performing work on one of the company’s electrical systems.
 These accidents are very common because workers either fail to follow posted safety precautions, machinery is not properly maintained, or workers do not use the proper safety gear for the job.